$M$-estimation and deconvolution in a diffusion model with application to biosensor transdermal blood alcohol monitoring: Introduction and background

 Previous work on the TAC-BAC/BrAC relationship began with deterministic models \citep{Banks97, Banks89,Curtain86,Gibson88,Pritchard87,Staffans05,Tucsnak09} for the ``forward process'' of the propagation of alcohol from the blood, through the skin, and its measurement by the sensor.
 Later approaches reversed the forward process to estimate BrAC based on the TAC \citep{Dai16,Dumett08,Luczak14,Luczak15,Luczak18,Rosen13,Rosen14,Weiss14}.
 These studies showed unaccounted for variation in the TAC-BAC/BrAC relationship and subsequent work began to incorporate uncertainty into the models via a random diffusion equation \citep{Sirlanci17,Sirlanci18,Sirlanci19,Sirlanci19b,Sirlanci19c}.
 Other statistical modeling approaches include Hill-Kapturczak et al.'s \citeyearpar{Hill-Kapturczak15} regression model for peak BrAC using peak TAC, time of peak TAC, and gender using controlled laboratory data. \citet{Karns-Wright17} examined time delays from peak BrAC to peak TAC. \citet{Webster07,Webster08} used physics-based statistical models for the TAC-BAC/BrAC relationship but ultimatley concluded that, ``due to the highly variable relationship between the BAC and TAC curves, transdermal sensing of real-time BAC using only skin surface measurements may prove to be very challenging'' \citep[][p.\ 463]{Webster08}.

-In this paper, we seek to advance this prior work by using a physics-based statistical model which allows individual, device, and drinking episode level variation by treating the data from each person/device/episode triple as resulting from its own model parameters.
+In this paper, we seek to meet this challenge by using a physics-based statistical model that allows individual, device, and drinking episode level variation by treating the data from each person/device/episode triple as resulting from its own model parameters.
 We determine the large sample behavior of estimates of these parameters and give conditions under which these estimates are consistent and have a limiting normal distribution.
-We then use those results to give a statistically rigorous characterization of the properties of the BrAC/BAC estimates from TAC, including information on estimation error.
+We then use those results to give a statistically rigorous asymptotic characterization of the properties of the BAC/BrAC curve estimates obtained from measured TAC, including information on estimation error.
 As these estimates are made on an individualized basis, they will not be adversely affected when used in a study of a population whose characteristics vary widely.
 On the other hand, these estimates require individualized calibration over subject, device and environmental conditions.

 Further work will generalize our current setting to one where the key model parameters depend on measurable subject and environmental covariates, and, if successful, would help remove much of the burden of calibration.
 Such an advancement would be an important step forward in the development of reliable and valid quantitative measurement of BAC/BrAC from TAC, of which the current work is the first step.